 St Helens Borough Council is committed to making it easier, safer and more attractive for people to walk and cycle for local trips.
-As part of this, we developing plans to deliver a borough-wide walking and cycling network over the coming years.
+As part of this, we are developing plans to deliver a borough-wide walking and cycling network over the coming years.
 Our work in St Helens Borough builds upon wider plans for a new 600km walking and cycling network across the Liverpool City Region.

-The first stage of the initiative involved delivering bollarded cycle lanes protected from traffic on Chester Lane, Jubits Lane and Clock Face Lane in 2020.
-We have recently completed a further route along Warrington Road and have a range of projects currently in delivery across the borough to deliver this network.
+We have a range of projects currently in delivery across the borough to deliver this network.
 We have now been awarded more funding to develop designs for further proposals that will make walking and cycling in St. Helens a more attractive choice of travel for everyone who lives and works here.

 Our next set of proposals include providing new protected cycle routes, improved facilities for walking, reducing traffic speeds and safer crossing facilities for people walking and cycling.
-The routes will expand upon the existing walking and cycling infrastructure that has already been created in the Borough, and support the City Region wide network under development.
-We don't have funding to construct the changes yet but are keen to build local community views into this process from the earliest opportunity.
+The routes will expand upon the existing walking and cycling infrastructure that has already been created in the Borough and support the City Region wide network under development.
+We currently do not have the funding awarded to construct the changes but are keen to build local community views into the designing process from the earliest opportunity.
+This will assist in securing funding for the construction of the routes.

-This latest round of improvements form part of a wider network of Active Travel Routes currently being reviewed by the Council.
-The proposals will help the Council towards achieving its aims of improving health, tackling inequality and making St Helens Borough a Net Zero borough by 2040, tackling the impacts of climate change.
+This latest round of improvements form part of a wider network of Active Travel Routes currently being reviewed by the council.
+The proposals will help the council towards achieving its aims of improving health, tackling inequality and making St. Helens a Net Zero borough by 2040, tackling the impacts of climate change.